Azure/LAMP/docs/Manage.md

 HTML directory's permission is read-only for the web frontend VMs (thus any web-based Moodle code updates will fail).

-Depending on how large your Gluster disks are sized, it may be helpful to keep multiple older versions (/azlamp/html/site1, /azlamp/html/site1, etc) to roll back if needed.
+Depending on how large your Gluster/NFS disks are sized, it may be helpful to keep multiple older versions (`/azlamp/html/site1`, `/azlamp/html-backups/site1`, etc) to roll back if needed.

-To connect to your Controller VM use SSH with a username of 'azureuser' and the SSH provided in the `sshPublicKey` input parameter.
+To connect to your Controller VM use SSH with a username of `azureadmin` and the SSH provided in the `sshPublicKey` input parameter.
 For example, to retrieve a listing of files and directories in the `/azlamp` directory use: